NHSDigital/patient-switching-adaptors-mapping-documentation/observations/README.md

 | component\[index] / CompoundStatement     | Mapped [Test Results](#Test-Result-(JSON-FHIR->-XML-HL7))                                                                                                                                                                                                  |
 | component\[index] / NarrativeStatement    | Mapped from `Observation` as outlined in [Narrative statement mapping for Test Group Header and Test Result](#Narrative-statement-mapping-for-Test-Group-Header-and-Test-Result) <sup>8</sup> and [Filing comments](#Filing-Comment-(JSON-FHIR->-XML-HL7)) |

-8. `NarrativeStatement` components are created for each of the fields stated in [Observation Fields mapped to Narrative Statement](#Observation-fields-mapped-to-Narrative-Statement) above.
-If none of these fields are present, and no [Filing Comments](#Filing-Comment-(JSON-FHIR->-XML-HL7)) are present the `NarrativeStatement` will be omitted.

 <details>
    <summary>Example XML</summary>